msmbuilder/msmbuilder/doc/index.rst

 -  :ref:`hmm`

 Mixtape is developed by primarily by researchers at Stanford University and Memorial Sloan Kettering, but we welcome contributions.
 The development all takes place on `Github <https://github.com/rmcgibbo/mixtape>`_.
-Mixtake is licensed under the GNU LGPL (v2.1 or later).
+Mixtape is  licensed under the GNU LGPL (v2.1 or later).

 .. ===========================================================================
 .. ===========================================================================